kneron/document_center/docs/toolchain/manual.md

 compile_result = ktc.compile(model_list)
 ```

 The `compile_result` is the path for the generated nef file.
 By default, it is under /data1/batch_compile.
-It takes a list of `ktc.ModelConfig` object as input.
+It takes a list of `ktc.ModelConfig` object as the input `model_list`.
+The usage of `kt.ModelConfig` can be found in section 3.2.
 Note that the ModelConfig onject must have bie file inside.
 In details, it must be under either of the following status: the ModelConfig is initialized with `bie_path`, the ModelConfig is initialized with `onnx_model` or `onnx_path` but it have successfully run `analysis` function.

-For the LittleNet example, the python code would be:
+For the LittleNet example, please check the code below.
+Note that `km` is the `ktc.ModelConfig` object we generate in section 3.2 and use in the section 4.

 ```python
 compile_result = ktc.compile([km])